 In addition to making time to strengthen their expertise in their industries, CEOs work on their lack of soft skills, especially when it comes to the hiring process.
 Of course, that can be difficult; 38 percent have a tough time finding sales and customer success leaders, 37 percent think experienced technology and engineering executives are few and far between, and 25 percent expect to spend copious time unearthing operations leaders.
 Still, CEOs patiently leave nothing to chance.
 More than 50 percent will make a candidate undergo at least three interview rounds before consideration.

 Leaders want to put top talent in seats, but their search for allies doesn’t end with in-house executive hires.
 External relationships are just as important, especially with people who have investing know-how or acumen.
 A full 79 percent of Norwest 2018 CEO Journey Survey contributors sought outside funding within the first year of starting their company.
 To set the stage for meeting future funding goals, they continue to foster deeper connections externally.

 What do CEOs want out of an investment partner?
 Certainly, expertise is a factor, as 47 percent of founders attest.
 Almost as many sought alignment or the ability for long-term investing.
 And a third of them look for investors willing to help build their company to new heights by actively playing a role in sales, scaling, networking and other essential initiatives.

 The 2018 Norwest Venture Partners CEO Journey Study provided our firm with some eye-opening insights.
 Not only does it offer a 360-degree view of the life of a CEO, but it also helps us understand their personal and professional challenges so that we can be more effective in developing and offering the right resources and programs to support them.

-For more information, please see our 2018 CEO Journey Study website and press release.
+For more information, please see our 2018 CEO Journey Study press release.